mlochbaum/BQN/doc/block.md

     { _𝕣:  # 1-Modifier
     { _𝕣_: # 2-Modifier

 For immediate blocks, this is the only type of header possible, and it must use an identifier as there is no applicable special name.
-However, this name can't be used, except for [returns](#returns): it doesn't make sense to refer to a value while it is still being computed!
+However, the name can't be used: it doesn't make sense to refer to a value while it is still being computed!

 ## Multiple bodies